bimalsebastian/SCIM-DBX/README.md

 ### Other considerations,
 1. Databricks Account SCIM APIs are throttled as referenced here : https://learn.microsoft.com/en-us/azure/databricks/resources/limits
-2. The code user multi threading to spead up the sync, but this is throtled.
+2. The code user multi threading to speed up the sync, but this is throttled.
 3. Retry logic is built into the code, but there are chances for missing syncs.
 These can be evaluated from the log files.
 Please adjust the Log Level in code and the Log path while initialising the code.